jelastic-jps/git-push-deploy/README.md

 [![Deploy](https://github.com/jelastic-jps/git-push-deploy/raw/master/images/deploy-to-jelastic.png)](https://jelastic.com/install-application/?manifest=https%3A%2F%2Fgithub.com%2Fjelastic-jps%2Fgit-push-deploy%2Fraw%2Fmaster%2Fmanifest.jps)

-This repository provides an example of automated CI with git integration.
+This repository provides an example of automated CI with private git repository integration and authentication via private ssh key.

 ### What it can be used for?